 Successfully implementing geographic segmentation requires a combination of data collection and strategic adaptation:

-This data clearly indicates that while Product A performs well universally, Product B has a strong preference in tropical and dry climates.
-This insight allows the company to adjust inventory, marketing spend, and promotional strategies to maximize sales in each region.
+Picture a CPG brand reviewing its sales across different climate zones.
+One product performs well everywhere while another spikes in tropical and dry regions.
+That single read lets the company adjust inventory, marketing spend, and promotional strategies to maximize sales in each region.
 Geographic segmentation is a fundamental pillar of effective customer segmentation strategies, enabling businesses to achieve relevance on a local, national, and global scale.

 3. Psychographic Segmentation